Best Scope for 30-30 Lever Action Rifles – Top 4 in 2025

 Eye Relief & Eye Box

 This scope has plenty of eye relief.
 The generous eye relief ensured a comfortable shooting experience, even during extended periods in the field.
 I never once felt like my eye was in danger of being hit by the recoil of my 30-30 Winchester.
-And the large eye box made it easy to acquire and maintain a clear sight picture.
-This ease of target acquisition was beneficial in fast-paced hunting scenarios.
+The large eye box made it easy to acquire and maintain a clear sight picture, which was beneficial in fast-paced hunting scenarios.

 Is the UTG 3-12X44 30mm Compact Scope Worth It?